Fit many-facet ordered-response models with a flexible number of facets

 is the incidental-parameter problem of Neyman & Scott (1948):

-carrying a bias of order \(1/L\) (where \(L\) is the number of
+settings this bias can be of order \(1/L\) (where \(L\) is the number of

 Stone (1979) and Wright & Masters (1982, ch.
 5) document an